tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_1.md

 ```
 ````
 ## Python vs Jupyter Notebook
-In Jupyter Notebook, the file is saved with extension `.ipynb`.
+In Jupyter Notebook, the file is saved with the extension `.ipynb`.
 For many purposes, sometimes the raw python file `.py` is necessary, especially when using the cluster machine.

 We will try to make a simple program in both `.ipynb` and `.py`.